Dark Pheonix brings alive the magic of Stan Lee's superheroes yet again

-From X-Men, to the Fantastic Four, Iron Man, Mighty Thor and the best known Spiderman, the superheroes were conflicted characters, many of them battling personal demons, making them vulnerable and easy to relate to.
+From X-Men, to the Fantastic Four, Iron Man, Mighty Thor and the best known Spiderman, his superheroes were conflicted characters, many of them battling personal demons, making them vulnerable and easy to relate to.

 But there were also outsiders, different from the mainstream, qualities that made these superheroes invaluable to children with autism.
 They told them it's OK to be different.